-Endeavor Press
+Endeavor Media

-Endeavor is an e-book publisher based out of the UK, although they accept books from authors of any nationality.
-They claim to be the largest e-book publisher in the UK.
-Although it is hard to determine if that precise statement is true, it is clear by looking at their competitors that Endeavor is one of the largest and most established UK e-book publishers.
+Endeavor Press was an e-book publisher based out of the UK.
+They claimed to be the largest e-book publisher in the UK.
+Although it is hard to determine if that precise statement is true, they have published a fair number of books.